SPAN 14A: ADVANCED CONVERSATION I

 Method(s) of Evaluation

-A. Class participation and preparation
+Class participation in student-led and teacher-led conversations

-C. Oral interviews
+Oral interviews

 Method(s) of Instruction